Preparing for Surgery

-- Ask your doctor about taking any medications (including herbal supplements) before surgery
+- Ask your doctor about taking any medications (including herbal supplements) before surgery.

 - If you get a fever, cold or rash, call your doctor.
 Surgery may need to be postponed.

-- Plan for post-surgery needs such as transportation, home care or skilled care
+- Plan for post-surgery needs such as transportation, home care or skilled care.

 - Make changes in your home.
 For example, if you're told not to climb stairs, you may want to prepare a bed on the first floor.

-- Prepare food ahead or buy pre-made meals to reduce the amount of work you have after surgery
+- Prepare food ahead or buy pre-made meals to reduce the amount of work you have after surgery.

-- Provide the hospital with a copy of your advance medical directives, if you have one.
+- Provide the hospital with a copy of your advance medical directive, if you have one.
 This statement describes the medical treatment you'd want or names the person you'd wish to make health-care decisions for you if you could no longer speak for yourself.